B1nus/wezy/README.md

 Note: I need to do more market research.
 I don't understand my target audience at all.

+Use simple words!
+Always.
+List is better than DynamicArrayList. etc.

 At first glance, you don't seem to have enough features. but you do, you need to be creative.
 Just like in scratch.
+# DEVNOTES: Website:
+- Hotreloading.
+Just restart it for now, but make it only restart if necessary otherwise.
+- Interactive helper.
+Haven't though to much of the details, but it's more or less a necessity.
+- Auto indent.
+Tab and Tab remove easily.
 # Mvp
 - only wasm core
 - only wasi preview 1